CroppedThrone/PublicAttendanceCheckBot/README.md

 ### /settings_add_rank (newrank: str, position: int)
 You can add a rank so you can use "/ordered_attendance_list".
 Position 0 is the highest rank.
 Position 20 is the lowest rank unless you have premium then it is 50.
 The rank of each person is based of, if they have the letters of the rank in their nickname.

+### /settings_add_all_ranks (ranks: str)
+Allows you to put in all ranks at once, instead of doing it 1 by 1.
+It will always start at position 0 and will go down to position 20 & if you have premium it will be position 50.
+It will overide all existing ranks.

 ### /settings_remove_rank (position: int)
 Position 0 is the highest rank.
 Position 20 is the lowest rank unless you have premium then it is 50.
 The rank of each person is based of, if they have the letters of the rank in their nickname.
 Removing the rank also clears the attendance requirement of that rank.